Marketing is messy, isn’t it? Let’s make sense of your bank’s approach to digital marketing by laying a firm foundation and execution plan.

 KPIs might include:

-- Cost per lead (via website forms or phone numbers)
+- Cost per lead (via website forms, emails, or phone numbers)

 - Cost per acquisition (via online applications)

-- Cost per branch visit (via Google Store Visits)
+- Cost per branch visit (via clicks for driving directions or Google Store Visits conversions)

 Defining success criteria and benchmarking performance is so crucial because it allows you to allocate resources into the highest performing marketing channels and campaigns.
 It also allows your marketing department to position itself as a profit center instead of a cost center.